erikyo/Remove-CapsLock/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-REMOVE UPPERCASE TEXT FROM TITLE CONTENT AND COMMENTS (without any change to your database).
+NORMALIZE ICKY UPPERCASE TEXT IN TITLES, CONTENT AND COMMENTS (without any change to your database).

 == Description ==
 This plugin automatically filters the content of headings, content and comments, searching and normalizing uppercase text.